John Hurrell – 22 September, 2022

 Oddly, although the limits of life and its impermanence are clearly dominant themes, a few works hint at the opposite: reincarnation and a life’s continuation over many cycles.

 Succession, made with a clock, circular washer and bolt, implies a metempsychosis that is a never-ending stream of one soul’s connected life-journeys.
-It alludes as well to the riddlelike character of Sadikeen‘s sculpture and painting, work that is ambiguous, poetic and refreshing, but also waits like a safe eager to be cracked open, and its valuable contents extracted.
+It alludes as well to the riddlelike character of Sadikeen‘s sculpture and painting, work that is ambiguous, poetic and refreshing, but which also waits like a safe eager to be cracked open, and its valuable contents extracted.

 Two Rooms presents a program of residencies and projects